|

 play original material.
 I didn't get the Ives reference at first.

-Turns out
+Turns out this

-me who had a passion for playing music but didn't make a living
+who had a passion for playing music but didn't make a living

 at it.
 It also turned out that he was a friend of a guy I worked